 To make the white sauce:

-• Add milk and stir on low flame.
+- Add 1 cup milk, little by little, and stir on low flame.
 Continue to stir on low flame till a creamy consistency is attained.